imtiazjava/Master_Code/README.md

-FOP_1.
+Program : FOP_1.
+Language: Java
+Level   : Basic
+Module  : Fundamental of Programming
+Topic   : Control Statements

-Sudeer wants to check his level of coding in basic to find out  sum of digits of the given two digit number.
+Problem Statement : Sudeer wants to check his level of coding in basic to find out  sum of digits of the given two digit number.
 In order to find out this we have given method templet for you in that you need  to write the code by following specifications:

 Specifications: The value returned by the method getSumOfdigits() is determined by the following rules: